mvysny/karibu-dsl/README.md

 The `NumberRangePopup`, `DateRangePopup`, `ClosedInterval`, `NumberInterval` and `DateInterval` classes have been removed from this project since they were too specific.
 You can find them in the [jdbi-orm-vaadin](https://gitlab.com/mvysny/jdbi-orm-vaadin) project.

+## Testing

+Please see the [Karibu-Testing](https://github.com/mvysny/karibu-testing) library, to learn more about how to test Karibu-DSL apps.

 # License